 The first year we just loaded up a cardboard box with cookware and prep from our home kitchen.
 After that we decided, it really is best to have separate camping cookware and prep because conditions are different, you don’t want to mess up your home supplies, and camping cookware is so much more convenient.
 We love that the Stanley Adventure 10-pc.
 Prep & Cook Mess Set folds up and stacks up into just one tiny use of space so you can pack with ease.

 After bringing dinnerware from home the first year, we decided to get a camping dinnerware set that would be more convenient and not have to worry about breaking it or misplacing it or forgetting items we need.
 We totally dig our new Stansport Enamel Camping Tableware Set.
+The compact size makes it all so much easier to pack for car camping trips as well.

 If you can’t do without your morning coffee, bring along a Stansport Enamel 8-Cup Coffee Percolator & Mug Set.
 If you can’t do without your morning espresso, bring along your ROK espresso maker.
 Don’t forget to pack the ground coffee and sugar.